Stained glass: Origins

-In Southwest Asia
+In West Asia

-The creation of stained glass in Southwest Asia began in ancient times.
+The creation of stained glass in West Asia began in ancient times.
 One of the region's earliest surviving formulations for the production of colored glass comes from the Assyrian city of Nineveh, dating to the 7th-century BC.
 The Kitab al-Durra al-Maknuna, attributed to the 8th century alchemist Jābir ibn Hayyān, discusses the production of colored glass in ancient Babylon and Egypt.
 The Kitab al-Durra al-Maknuna also describes how to create colored glass and artificial gemstones made from high-quality stained glass.
 The tradition of stained glass manufacture has continued, with mosques, palaces, and public spaces being decorated with stained glass throughout the Islamic world.
 The stained glass of Islam is generally non-pictorial and of purely geometric design, but may contain both floral motifs and text.

-Stained glass creation had flourished in Persia (now Iran) during the Safavid dynasty (1501–1736 A.D.), and Zand dynasty (1751–1794 A.D.).
-In Persia stained glass sash windows are called Orosi windows (or transliterated as Arasi, and Orsi), and were once used for decoration, as well as controlling the incoming sunlight in the hot and semi-arid climate.
+Stained glass creation flourished in Iran during the Safavid dynasty (1501–1736 A.D.) and Zand dynasty (1751–1794 A.D.).
+In Iran, stained glass sash windows are called Orosi windows (also transliterated as Arasi or Orsi), and were once used for decoration, as well as controlling the incoming sunlight in the hot and semi-arid climate.